GunnarPDX/csv_filter/README.md

 # CsvFilter

-Opens csv file as a stream, reads it, removes duplicates, and writes to new file.
+Opens csv file as a stream, reads it, removes any duplicates when specified as unique, and writes to new file.

   Unique headers can be passed in as a key-value pair options argument, currently this function only supports the `:unique` option.